FanDuel Predicts Promo Code $25 Bonus (May 2026)

 |📆 Date Last Verified

 FanDuel Predicts offers markets for the hottest sports action in-season, like the winner of the Pro Basketball Championship.
-As the postseason moves through the Conference Finals round, FanDuel Predicts lists Oklahoma City as the favorite (44%) to win the championship.
-Traders on FanDuel Predicts can buy contracts to take positions for Oklahoma City, San Antonio, or New York to win the title.
+As fans get set for the NBA Finals, FanDuel Predicts lists San Antonio as the favorite (65%) to win the championship.
+Traders on FanDuel Predicts can buy contracts to take positions for San Antonio or New York to win the title.
 If their prediction is correct, they’ll win the full value of the contracts they hold for that team.

 There are a variety of accepted payment methods for FanDuel Predicts, and there are no deposit fees.
 Users will only incur a flat 2% transaction fee on payouts after making successful predictions and executing a withdrawal.
 The flat 2% fee also applies to payouts if traders sell their positions early.
 For example, users who bought contracts for Oklahoma City (when the implied probability was lower) can currently sell some of their positions to guarantee a return on their trades.